 BeWell data: BeWell data is personal information that we gather when you use the BeWell website or participate in the BeWell Program and activities.
-Such data includes the following: name, gender, SUNet ID, email address, university employee ID, phone number, date of birth, employment type, hire date, department, location, university affiliation, lifestyle behaviors, attitudes, cell phone carrier, preferred mode of contact, biometric screening and health information, and data regarding class selection and participation, as well as how you heard about BeWell.
+Such data includes the following: name, gender, SUNet ID, email address, university employee ID, phone number, date of birth, employment type, hire date, department, location, university affiliation, lifestyle behaviors, advising and coaching notes, behavioral action plans, attitudes, cell phone carrier, preferred mode of contact, biometric screening and health information, data regarding class selection and participation, and how you heard about BeWell.

-De-identified data: Data that does not identify a specific individual; that is, data from which all identifiers, such as name, email address, date of birth, phone number, have been removed.
+De-identified data: Data that does not identify a specific individual; that is, data from which all identifiers, such as name, email address, date of birth or phone number, have been removed.

 Information Collected by BeWell